rcastellotti/gr/README.md

 # GR - AMD Confidential Computing Technologies Evaluation Report

 ## Instructions to launch SEV machines
+We use [nix](https://nixos.org) to manage our dependencies, before running any command activate a nix shell running (in the repo root directory) `nix-shell`

 ### Prepare the host toolchain
 Compile the custom OVMF and QEMU provided by AMD: